-We pulled together this classic Aussie playlist after polling the Sydney Expert Facebook community for their favourite Australian songs, and we were impressed by their passion.
-We had so many suggestions we can’t include them all here however we have added all their favourites to both Spotify and Youtube playlists (links below) for you to save for your next Aussie road trip.
+We pulled together this classic Aussie playlist after polling the Sydney Expert Facebook community for their favourite Australian songs.
+Boy were we impressed by their passion.
+We had so many suggestions that we can’t include them all here however we have added all their favourites to both Spotify and Youtube playlists (links below) for you to save for your next Aussie road trip.

 Along with discovering the songs you will likely hear drunk Aussie’s belt out in the pub or at Karaoke, this playlist provides a crash course in Aussie culture.
 Essential listening for anyone planning to embark on a Aussie gap year really!